Manual

 n is the number of carbon rasters.

-• The results from the above calculation are normalized to create the normalized NCS Weighted Carbon layer
+- The results from the above calculation are normalised to create the normalised NCS Weighted Carbon layer

-• A normalized raster's pixel values range from 0 to 1
+- A normalised raster's pixel values range from 0 to 1

 where value is the pixel value;